smcgarr13/Eat-More-Cupcakes-extra-credit-dec-22/README.md

 This code was created to provide a better user experience for the application.

-### Technical Acceptance Criteria: 55%

-* Application refactor/build matches the desired end goals of the business/non-profit.
-* Application user experience is intuitive and easy to navigate.
-* JavaScript is used appropriately and works correctly.

 ## Usage

 To use this site you can click the nav elements and they will redirect you to the appropriate section of the application.